ServiceNow/Fast-LLM/CODE_OF_CONDUCT.md

 6. Log an Issue if it hasn't already been logged.
 If the issue has already been logged by another user, vote it up, and add a comment with additional or missing information.
 Do your best to choose the correct category when logging a new issue.
 This will make it easier to differentiate bugs from new feature requests or ideas.
 If after logging an issue you find the solution, please close your issue and provide a comment with the solution.
 This will help the project owners and other users.
 7. Contact the project team contributors of the project to see if they can help as a last resort only.

-**Repositories**
+## Repositories

 - Read and follow the license instructions
 - Remember to include citations if you use someone else's work in your own project.
 Use the [`CITATION.cff`](CITATION.cff) to find the correct project citation reference.
 - ‘Star' project repos to save for future reference.
 - ‘Watch' project repos to get notifications of changes – this can get noisy for some projects, so only watch the ones you really need to track closely.

-**Enforcement and reporting**
+## Enforcement and reporting

 We encourage community members and users to help each other and to resolve issues amongst themselves as much as possible.
-If a matter cannot be resolved in good faith within the means available, please reach out to a team member or email fast-llm-team@servicenow.com.
+If a matter cannot be resolved in good faith within the means available, please reach out to a team member or email [fast-llm-team@servicenow.com](mailto:fast-llm-team@servicenow.com).

-**ServiceNow Disclaimer.**
+## ServiceNow Disclaimer

 We may, but are under no obligation to, monitor or censor comments made by users or content provided by contributors and we are not responsible for the accuracy, completeness, appropriateness or legality of anything posted, depicted or otherwise provided by third‑party users and we disclaim any and all liability relating thereto.